matrix-org/matrix-spec-proposals/specification/modules/typing_notifications.rst

 Typing Notifications
 ====================

-Users often desire to see when another user is typing.
+Users may wish to be informed when another user is typing in a room.
 This can be achieved using typing notifications.
 These are ephemeral events scoped to a ``room_id``.
 This means they do not form part of the `Event Graph`_ but still have a ``room_id`` key.

 .. _Event Graph: `sect:event-graph`_